junhaoliao/iCtrl/README.md

 <img width=512 alt="UG_Remote_Demo" src="https://github.com/junhaoliao/UG_Remote/blob/main/demo/UG_Remote_demo.png?raw=true">

 ## Disclaimer
-Your EECG lab remote password, together with your VNC password, will be obfuscated and stored locally.
+Your EECG/ECF lab remote password, together with your VNC password when applicable, will be obfuscated and stored locally.
 Please understand the risk and do not use it on any public computers.
 If you have any concerns, please email to junhao@junhao.ca or junhao.liao@mail.utoronto.ca

 You are welcome to visit my personal website: https://junhao.ca

-## Instructions (MacOS) - 5 Steps
+## Instructions (macOS) - 5 Steps
 0. Download UG_Remote.5.x.x.dmg from the [**Releases**](https://github.com/junhaoliao/UG_Remote/releases) page and double-click to mount.
 1. From the mounted disk, drag "UG_Remote.app" into your "Applications" directory.
 2. Open the "De-Quarantine" workflow and click the upper-right "Run" button.